How to look for records of... Death duties 1796-1903

 - the name of the deceased, with address and last occupation

-- the place and date of probate
+- the date (as well as the place) of probate

 - details of estates, legacies, trustees, legatees and annuities

 Notes were sometimes made on the registers many years after the first entry.
 They recorded details such as:

 - date of death or marriage of beneficiaries